Music of Indonesia

 and further research by Indonesian and international scholars is also ongoing.
 The music in Indonesia predates historical records, various Native Indonesian tribes often incorporate chants and songs accompanied with musical instruments in their rituals.
 The contemporary music of Indonesia today is also popular amongst neighbouring countries, such as Malaysia, Singapore and Brunei.

-In general, traditional music and songs of Indonesia comprise a strong beat and harmony with strong influence from Indian, Java, Arabic, Chinese and Malay classical music.
+In general, the traditional music and songs of Indonesia comprise a strong beat and harmony with strong influence from Indian, Javanese, Arab, Chinese and Malay classical music.
 The influence is strongly visible in the popular traditional music genre of Dangdut.